Linux Kernel Architecture: Core Subsystems Deep Dive

 cgroups (Control Groups)

-# CPU limitation echo 50000 > /sys/fs/cgroup/cpu/mygroup/cpu.cfs_quota_us # Memory limitation echo 1G > /sys/fs/cgroup/memory/mygroup/memory.limit_in_bytes
+# CPU limitation (50% of one core) echo 50000 > /sys/fs/cgroup/cpu/mygroup/cpu.cfs_quota_us # Memory limitation (1GB) echo 1G > /sys/fs/cgroup/memory/mygroup/memory.limit_in_bytes # Used by Docker, systemd for resource control

 Namespaces

-• Network: Network stack isolation
+• Network: Isolated network stack

-• UTS: Hostname and domain
+• UTS: Hostname and domain name

 • IPC: Inter-process communication

-• User: User and group IDs
+• User: User and group ID mapping

 eBPF (Extended Berkeley Packet Filter)